 Everyone who pays Council Tax is contributing to the services we enjoy in South Lakeland.

 However, the majority of the money collected goes towards services provided by Cumbria County Council and Cumbria Police.

 Council Tax and National Non-domestic Rates booklet 2017 to 2018 (PDF/3MB/20 pages) provides some practical information about Council Tax and how it is calculated.
-As soon as the booklet for 2017 to 2018 is available, we will provide a link on this page.

 New Adult Social Care Precept Explanatory Note

 The Secretary of State for Communities and Local Government has made an offer to adult social care authorities.

 The offer is the option of an adult social care authority being able to charge an additional 'precept' on its council tax for financial years beginning 2016, without holding a referendum.
 This is to assist the authority in meeting expenditure on adult social care.

 Subject to the annual approval of the House of Commons, the Secretary of State intends to offer the option of charging this 'precept' at an appropriate level in each financial year, up to and including the financial year 2019-2020.

 In 2017-2018 the County Council has set an adult social care precept of 2% above the core referendum level.
 The amount raised through this precept will be spent entirely on adult social care functions.

 Address: Cumbria County Council, Cumbria House, 117 Botchergate, Carlisle, CA1 1RD